The Milgram Battery

 The experimenter consulted his tablet again.
 “Funny you should mention that.
 The subject does indeed appear to have a minor condition.
-Of course, he can stop the experiment at any time, just by asking.”
+Rest assured that he may halt the experiment at any time.
+He need only ask.”

 “It is not torture.”
 The experimenter handed Morgan a stack of forms.
 “The subject signed an informed consent form and a liability waiver.
 If you wish, I can hook you up to the keyboard and let you feel the maximum voltage for yourself.
 There is no real danger.”

 He dropped the papers on the floor.
 “You need not trouble yourself.”

 Morgan smiled at the experimenter’s hesitation.
 While the prod wasn’t classic Milgram, he already deviated far enough from the scenario to force the simulation to adapt to him.
 “I refuse.”